-Jae Geun Kim
+Jae Geun Kim Ph.D.

 Division of Life Sciences, College of Life Sciences and Bioengineering, Incheon National University, Incheon 406-772, Republic of Korea

 Hypothalamus dynamically acts as a central unit for the regulation of whole body energy homeostasis.
 Particularly, the event of hypothalamic neurocircuitry coupled to the melanocortin system, hypophysiotropic hormones and autonomic nervous system has been regarded as major component in the regulation of feeding and energy expenditure.
 However, although glial cells are the most abundant cells in the central nervous system, they have been relegated a less prominent in the brain control of energy metabolism.
 We found active role of hypothalamic astrocyte in the pathogenesis of obesity associated with chronic inflammation utilizing genetic mouse models where multiple genes involved in inflammatory and metabolic processes are time-specifically ablated in astrocytes.
-In addition, we identified contributions of hypothalamic microglia in the initiation of sickness behaviors such as anorexia, hypoactivity and hyperthermia linked to acute inflammation.
+In addition, we identified contribution of hypothalamic microglia in the initiation of sickness behaviors such as anorexia, hypoactivity and hyperthermia linked to acute inflammation.
 In a mechanistic aspect, it has been getting spotlighted that hypothalamic non-neuronal cells are also important for the maintenance of neuronal energy supplies and participate in the control of synaptic plasticity of hypothalamic neurons.
 In line of this notion, we have recently identified that the astrocytic processes in response to altered leptin receptor signaling act as a gate-controller to orchestrate the pattern of synaptic inputs, which drive the activity of POMC and NPY/AgRP neurons in the regulation of energy metabolism.
 In addition, we found that hypothalamic microglia can also directly affect synaptic remodeling onto the POMC neurons to control its neuronal activity and physical interaction between microglia and melanocortin cells is an important event in the development of negative energy balance.
 Collectively, here, we argue an important contribution of underappreciated hypothalamic glial cells to the regulation of whole body energy homeostasis.